gurnoornatt/leetrizz/leetrizz/README.md

 The backend will run on [http://localhost:5000](http://localhost:5000).

-### Running Both Together
+### Running Both Together (Development Only)

-For convenience, you can use the provided script to run both the frontend and backend together:
+For convenience, you can use the provided script to run both the frontend and backend together during development:

 ```bash
 ./dev.sh
 ```

+## Deployment to Vercel

+This project is configured for seamless deployment to Vercel.
+The serverless API routes handle the backend functionality, eliminating the need for a separate Flask server in production.

+### Deploying to Vercel

+1. Push your code to a GitHub repository
+2. Import your repository in the Vercel dashboard
+3. Vercel will automatically detect the Next.js project and configure the build settings
+4. Click "Deploy" and your app will be live in minutes

+### Environment Variables

+The following environment variables are used in production:

+- `NEXT_PUBLIC_APP_URL`: The URL of your deployed application
+- `NODE_ENV`: Set to "production" for production deployments

+These are already configured in the `.env.production` file and will be automatically used by Vercel.

 ## Features